vinothkumar6692/fund-holdings-crawler/README.md

 # fund-holdings-crawler
-a system that pulls fund holdings from EDGAR, given a ticker from http://www.sec.gov/edgar/searchedgar/companysearch.html to http://www.sec.gov/edgar/searchedgar/companysearch.html to
+A system that pulls fund holdings from EDGAR, given a ticker from http://www.sec.gov/edgar/searchedgar/companysearch.html to http://www.sec.gov/edgar/searchedgar/companysearch.html to